Pockylolo/EPIGRAPHS/README.md

 - Make work the executable with these command:

+        -> make
         -> ./main

-The software consists of 2 parts : trees / graphs

-You can learn on depth first search method with different order as prefix or suffix (and infix for the trees !)
+You can learn on depth first search method with different order as prefix or suffix.
 The instructions are given in order to help you to use the software.
 If you have problems the software will point you out where you have your problem.
 Fix it and retry !